-- Updated elements of the General Plan. - Form-based code for high-density, medium-scale development that allows mixed-use, mixed-tenure, market-rate affordable housing as well as increased and economic opportunities. - Area-based policy implemented with that sets codes and standards to allow projects that meet them to move forward without discretionary review. - Revised zoning code based on General Plan Updates, including Gateway Area Plan.
+- Updated elements of the General Plan. - Form-based code for high-density, medium-scale development that allows mixed-use, mixed-tenure, market-rate affordable housing as well as increased and economic opportunities. - Area-based policy that sets codes and standards to allow projects that meet them to move forward without discretionary review. - Revised zoning code based on General Plan Updates, including Gateway Area Plan.

-This report is structured as a set of nested information on the engagement conducted throughout Phase 2.
+This report is structured as a set of nested information on the engagement conducted.
 The information is summarized, and major themes are highlighted for the community and decision makers in the Engagement Summary.
 The data are compiled in this section across all events.
 The next section includes summaries and themes from individual events.
 The next subset takes the information provided by the public at various events and collates the comments received.
-Then finally, the raw data are provided.
 The nesting allows the reader to quickly understand the community priorities, while retaining the full granularity of specific comments for transparency.

 The engagement report is not a full catalog of all input received on the SIRP.
 Public comment that was directed to decision makers that was included in their packets is not replicated here.
 Public comment received on the EIR is contained in the EIR per state law and is not replicated here.
-Comments will be both compiled in this report, and forwarded verbatim to decision makers, if it comes in the form of written submitted comment.
-The findings contained in this report will be used as the basis for crafting recommendations to the Planning Commission and City Council regarding proposed updates to the Gateway Area Plan and various General Plan Elements.
-A finalized engagement report will be provided with the Gateway Area Plan when it is brought forward for adoption in late 2022/early 2023.
+Comments will be both compiled in this report, and forwarded verbatim to decision makers, if received in the form of a written submitted comment.